Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 The international airport of the Kansai region (KIX) in Osaka is a well-connected airport, with direct flights to cities all around the world.
 From the airport, you can easily access cities like Osaka, Kyoto, and Hiroshima.
 We recommend buying the JR Pass or Japan Rail Pass before coming to Japan.
 With the JR pass you can travel for free on most trains, including shinkansen, busses, and even some ferries for free!
 It is cheaper to order the Japan Rail Pass before coming to Japan and activate it upon arrival.
 You can activate the JR Pass at many places such as KIX, Osaka Station, Shin-Osaka Station, or Kyoto Station.

-Popular Tours in Osaka
+Popular Activities in Osaka

 Discover the best of Osaka with the help of an experienced guide and truly immerse yourself in the city.
 You’ll have the opportunity to see all the top attractions, such as Osaka Castle, Kuromon Market, Dotonbori Street, and many more.